oscarlunatech/CPU_Simulator/README.md

 Later labs delved into concepts such as pipelining, branch prediction, and CPU Caches.
 This was one of my favorite classes as I felt like I finally understood how the heart of a computer works.

-One day I'mm get around to building Ben Eaters physical implementation of this https://eater.net/8bit
+One day I'll get around to building Ben Eaters physical implementation of this https://eater.net/8bit